 - W/RX = Wildland fire OR prescribed fire: Task must be performed on a wildland fire OR prescribed fire incident.

-The evaluation record is for each Trainee evaluation.
-The evaluation record documents specific Trainee performance for those specific tasks being evaluated and provides a recommendation for further Trainee assignments or recommendation for certification.
+An evaluation record is required for each trainee evaluation.
+The evaluation record documents specific trainee performance for those specific tasks being evaluated and provides a recommendation for further trainee assignments or for certification.
 Additional copies of the Evaluation Record can be downloaded, and the documentation may be completed in hard copy or electronically provided all necessary documentation is available to the evaluator.